d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-◊ 1.2.3.2 Autocompletion of mentions and tags
+◊ 1.2.3.2 Autocompletion of mentions, tags, and emoji

-  Autocompletion of mentions and tags is provided by `completion-at-point-functions' (capf) backends.
+  Autocompletion of mentions, tags, and emoji is triggered by `@', `#', and `:' respectively, plus a few letters.
+It is provided by `completion-at-point-functions' (capf) backends.
   `mastodon-toot--enable-completion' is enabled by default.
 If you want to enable `company-mode' in the toot compose buffer, set